ArekBalysNordic/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to the :ref:`ug_thread` protocol.

+.. rst-class:: v3-1-0

+KRKNWK-20701: SSED devices with the nRF54L15 SoC may experience communication issues There may be communication issues while using SSED devices (CSL Receiver mode) with the nRF54L15 SoC due to the CSL accuracy value being set to ``20`` ppm by default.

+  **Affected platforms:** nRF54L15

+  **Workaround:** If you noticed communication issues while using CSL, try to increase the :kconfig:option:`CONFIG_NRF5_DELAY_TRX_ACC` Kconfig option.
+                  The value of this option is set to ``20`` ppm by default, whereas it may be set to ``40`` ppm to improve the system reliability.

 .. rst-class:: v2-9-0-nRF54H20-1 v2-9-2 v2-9-1 v2-9-0 v2-8-0

 KRKNWK-19628: On nRF54H20, persistence of keys is not yet supported